-If you have made plans to stay in an Isle Blue villa during your visit to the Maya Riviera, you will be surrounded by beauty and comfort.
+If you have made plans to stay in one of the luxury rentals during your visit to the Riviera Maya, you will be surrounded by beauty and comfort.
 Each property is close to beaches and natural scenery, historical sites, and lovely towns or small cities.
 You can enjoy days spent leisurely by your private pool or in the shade of your comfortable patio, but you do have to dedicate a bit of time to day trips in the surrounding region.

 Why?
 This is home to some of the most amazing ruins dating to the Mayan civilization, there are remarkable natural preserves and mountain scenery, desert areas, and then there are the “cenotes”.

 Pronounced “say-NO-tays”, they are entirely natural features that the Mayan people considered holy places.
 As one expert explains: ” Mexico’s Yucatan peninsula is low and relatively flat with no surface rivers or streams.
 However, below the ground run the three longest underground water systems in the world… A cenote is a natural sinkhole created where a cave ceiling has collapsed, a window to this spectacular world.”

 The ancient people thought that a cenote was the entrance to the underworld, where gods dwelled, but today we understand them to be wonderful and unique ecosystems as well as time capsules.
 Located in jungles and some distance inland, many cenotes contain fossils of marine life, proving that they were once part of a enormous reef.

 As someone who has chosen to holiday in the Riviera Maya, you must make a point of visiting some of the best cenotes of the region.
 They vary in size and “development.”
 Some, such as Rio Secreto are heavily developed with many tourist amenities and tours.
 Most sites require an entrance fee and some have facilities where you can dine or find food and drink.